 - What Other Local Governments are There in Washtenaw County?

 Washtenaw County is situated in southeastern Michigan approximately 30 miles west of Detroit: Ann Arbor is the County Seat.
-Five cities: Ann Arbor, Ypsilanti, Saline, Chelsea and Milan; and three incorporated villages: Manchester, Dexter and Barton Hills are located within the County.
+Six cities: Ann Arbor, Dexter, Ypsilanti, Saline, Chelsea and Milan; and two incorporated villages: Manchester, and Barton Hills are located within the County.
 The County spans a distance of 30 miles east-west and extends 24 miles in the north-south direction.
 In 1990 the population was nearly 283,000 persons.
 By the year 2000 the population is expected to reach 350,000.
 It is one of the few Michigan counties which continues to grow at a moderate rate.

 1822 Boundary Lines The Washtenaw County boundary lines were established on September 10 by the Legislative Council, but the land area was attached to Wayne County, Territory of Michigan, for administration.

 1823 Settlement About a mile southeast of Ypsilanti, Benjamin Woodruff began the first permanent European settlement.

 1824 Allen Cabin The first cabin in what is now Ann Arbor was built near Allen Creek by Elisha W. Rumsey and John Allen during Spring of this year.
 Later in the year Ann Arbor was selected as the seat for County government.
 It is reported that there were 15-30 settlers in the "County" at that time..

 1825 Public Services Post Office was established and John Allen became the Postmaster.
 The first school was a log building in Ann Arbor and Miss Monroe taught the classes.
 Old Chicago Road, the first public road in the County, was surveyed.
 This road, for the most part, followed the Detroit to Chicago Indian Trail.